A New Approximation Technique for Resource-Allocation Problems: Scheduling with Outliers

-(i) Only one job of degree $3$ and one job of degree 1.
-All the other jobs have degree $2$ and all the machines have degree $2$.
-We call this Config-3.
+\SN (i) $n_3 = 3$ (and $n_1 = 1$).
+It is easy to check here that for the r.h.s.\ of (\ref{case4:v}) to be upper-bounded by the r.h.s.\ of (\ref{case4:EQ}), all the other jobs must have degree $2$ and all the machines must have degree $2$.
+This is handled by Config-3, and we have $v = EQ$.

-(ii) Only one machine of degree $3$ and one job of degree $1$.
+\SN (ii) $m_3 =1$ (and $n_1 = 1$).
+Just as in sub-case (i), the rest of the jobs and machines must have degree $2$.
+This is handled by Config-4; we again have $v = EQ$ here.

+\SN (iii) $m_1 = n_1 = 1$.
 The rest of the jobs and machines have degree $2$.
-We call this Config-4.

-(iii) Only one machine of degree $1$ and one job of degree $1$.
-The rest of the jobs and machines have degree $2$.
-We call this Config-5.

-These configurations are shown in Fig.~\ref{fig:config}.
-Each configuration can have arbitrary number of disjoint cycles.
+This is handled by Config-5 and again satisfies $v = EQ$. \end{proof}

+\begin{lemma} (a) Let $m$ denote the number of machine-nodes in $G=(J,M,E)$ at the beginning of step $4$.
+If $m \geq \frac{1}{\epsilon}$, then $Z$ is not a vertex of the polytope at the beginning of step $4$. (b) If $Z$ was a vertex of the polytope at the beginning of step $4$ and if Config-2 held during this step, then the total fractional assignment of the two singleton jobs is less than $1$. \end{lemma} \begin{proof} Most of this proof is centered on (a); we handle (b) when we address Config-2 below.

+Suppose $Z$ is a vertex of the polytope at the beginning of step $4$.
+Then by Lemma~\ref{lem:key1}(i), one of the five configurations described in step $4$ must occur.
+Our strategy now is to show that if $m \geq \frac{1}{\epsilon}$, then it \emph{cannot be} that one of the following two happened in step $3$: (a) {\it we were not able to drop any constraint in step $3$}, or (b) {\it we dropped exactly one constraint -- which was an assignment constraint for a non-tight job -- in step $3$ but also added one profit constraint in step $3$}.
+Given Lemma~\ref{lem:key1}(ii), the impossibility of (a) and (b) would then show that our system is underdetermined at the beginning of step $4$ if $m \geq \frac{1}{\epsilon}$ as required.

-In any configuration, if there is a cycle with all tight jobs, then there always exists a machine with total fractional assignment $1$ and hence its load constraint can always be dropped to make the system underdetermined.
-So we assume there is no such cycle in any configurations.
+In any configuration, if there is a cycle with all tight jobs, then there always exists a machine with total fractional assignment at least $1$ and hence its load constraint is dropped in step $3$ -- as its degree is $2$.
+So we assume there is \emph{no such cycle} in any configuration, since the proof is complete otherwise.

 Now suppose the algorithm reaches Config-1.
-If there are two non-tight jobs, then the system becomes underdetermined.
-Therefore, there can be at most one nontight job and only one cycle (say $C$) with that nontight job.
+If there are two non-tight jobs, then we drop two assignment constraints and only add one profit constraint.
+Thus the system becomes underdetermined.
+Therefore, there can be at most one non-tight job and only one cycle overall (say $C$), since we have assumed above that there is no cycle with all jobs tight.
 Let $C$ have $m$ machines and thus $m$ jobs.
 Therefore, $\sum_{i,j \in C} x_{i,j} \geq m-1$.
-Thus there exists a machine, such that the total fractional assignment of jobs on that machine is $\geq \frac{m-1}{m}=1-1/m$.
-If $m \geq \frac{1}{\epsilon}$, then there exists a machine with total fractional assignment $\geq (1-\epsilon)$.
-Dropping the load constraint on that machine makes the system underdetermined.
+Thus there exists a machine such that the total fractional assignment of jobs on that machine is at least $\frac{m-1}{m}=1-1/m$.
+If $m \geq \frac{1}{\epsilon}$, then there exists a machine with degree $2$ and with total fractional assignment at least $(1-\epsilon)$: thus the load-constraint on that machine gets dropped, making the system underdetermined.